mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     benchmark running on them.
     (default: 'false')

+`--num_cpus_override`: Rather than detecting the number of CPUs present on the
+    machine, use this value if set.
+Some benchmarks will use this number to automatically scale their configurations; this can be used as a method to control benchmark scaling.
+It will also change the num_cpus metadata published along with the benchmark data.
+    (an integer)

 `--vm_metadata`: Metadata to add to the vm via the provider's AddMetadata
     function.
 It expectskey:value pairs
     (default: '')